fungiwnl/knowledge/software-engineering/aws/vpc.md

 - Enabling DNS Hostname has a public DNS
 - And then can go into Route 53 and create a private hosted zone for Amazon VPC

+## Network ACLs & Security Groups

+- NACL are like a firewall which control traffic from and to subnet
+- Default NACL allows everything outbound and everything inbound
+- **ONE NACL per Subnut, new Subnets are siggned the Default NACL**
+- Define NACL rules
+  - Rules have a number (1-32766) and higher precedence with a lower number
+  - E.g if you define #100 ALLOW <IP> and #200 DENY <IP>, IP willbe allowed
+  - Last rule is an * and denies a request in case of no rule match
+  - AwS recommends adding rules by increment of 100
+- Newly created NACL wil deny everything
+- NACL are a great way of blocking a specific IP at the subnet level

+### Network ACL vs Security Group

+- [Insert table]

+## VPC Peering

+- Connect two VPC, privately using AWS' network
+- Make them behave as if they were in the same network
+- Must not have overlapping CIDR
+- VPC Peering connection is not transitive (msut be established for each VPC that need to communicate with one another)
+- You can do VPC peering with another AWS account
+- You must update route tables in each VPC's subnets to ensure instances can communicate

+### Good to knows

+- VPC peering can work inter-region, cross account
+- You can reference a security group of a peered VPC (works cross account)

+### Hands on

+- Create peering connection to connect demo VPC to default VPC

+## VPC Endpoints

+- Endpoints allow you to connect to AWS using a private network instead of the public www network
+- They scale horizontally and are redundant
+- They remove the need of IGW, NAT, etc... to access AWS services
+- Interface: provisions an ENI (private IP address) as an entry point (must attach security group) -- most AWS services
+- Gateway: provisions a target and must be used in a route table - S3 and DynamoDB
+- In case of issues:
+   - Check DNS setting resolution in your VPC
+   - Check Route Tables

+### Hands on

+-

+## VPC Flow Logs + Athena

+- Capture information about IP traffic going into your interfaces
+  - VPC Flow logs
+  - Subnet flow logs
+  - Elastic Network Interface Flow logs
+- Helps to monitor & troubleshoot connectivity issues
+- Flow logs data can go to S3 / CloudWatch logs
+- Captures network information from AWS managed interfaces too: ELB, RDS, ElastiCache, Redshift, Workspaces

+### Flog Log Syntax

+- <verison> <account-id> <inteface-id> <srcaddr> <dstddr> <srcport>
+  <dstport> <protocol> <packets> <bytes> <start> <end> <action> <log-status>
+- Srcaddr, dstaddr help identify problematic IP
+- Srcport, dstport help identify problematic ports
+- Action: success or failure of the request due to Security Group / NACL
+- Can be used for analytics on usage patterns or malicious behaviour
+- Flow logs example
+- **Query VPC flow logs using Athena on S3 or CloudWatch Logs Insights**

+### Hands on

+- Create flow logs for demo VPC with cloudwatch log group and s3 bucket
+- Analyze logs on s3 bucket with athena

+## Bastion Hosts

+- We can use a Bastion Host to SSH into our private instances
+- The bastion is in the public subnet which is then connected to all other private subnets
+- Bastion Host security group must be tightened
+- Exam Tip: Make sure the bastion host only has port 22 traffic from the IP you need, not from the security groups of your other instances

+## Site to Site VPN

+- Customer gateway on Corporate network side
+- VPN gateway on AWS side

+- Customer gateway:
+  - Software app or physical device on customer side of the VPN connection
+  - IP Adress:
+    - Use static, internet-routable IP address for your customer gateway device
+    - If behind a CGW behind NAT 9with NAT-T), use the public IP addresso fthe NAT
+- Virtual private gateway
+  - VPN concentrator on the AWS side of the VPN connection
+  - VGW is created and attached to the VPC from which you want to create the Site to Site VPN connection
+  - Possibility to customize the ASN

+## Direct Connect (DX)

+- Provides a dedicated **private** connection from a remote network to your VPC
+- Dedicated connection must be setup between your DC and AWS Direct Connection locations
+- You need to setup a VPG on yuor VPC
+- Access public resources (s3) and ec2 on same connection
+- Use Cases:
+  - Increase bandwidth throughput - working with large data sets - lower cost
+  - More consistent network experience - applications using real time data feeds
+  - Hybrid Environments (on prem + cloud)
+- Supports IPv4, IPv6

+### Direct Connection Diagram

+- [Insert diagram]

+## Egress

+- Egress only Internet Gateway is for IPv6 only
+- Similar fnction as a NAT, but a NAT is for IPv4
+- Good to know: IPv6 are all public addresses
+- Therefore all our instances with IPv6 are publicly accessible
+- Egress Only Internet Gateway gives our IPv6 instances access to the internet, but they won't be directly reachable by the internet
+- After creating an Egress Only Gateway, edit the route tables

+### Hands on

+- Create Eghress internet gateway and add it to route table for all IPV4 ::0/

+## AWS Private Link

+### Exposing services in your VPC to toher VPC

+- Option 1: make it public
+  - Goes through public www
+  - Tough to manage access

+- Option 2: VPC peering
+  - Must create many pering relations
+  - Opens the **whole** network

+- Option 3: AWS Private Link (VPC Endpoint Services)
+  - Most secure & scalable wy to expose a serivce to 1000s of VPC
+  - Does not require VPC peering, internet gateway, NAT, route tables..

+## AWS Classic Link & EC2-Classic (deprecated)

+- EC2-Classic: instances run in a single network shared with other customers
+- Amazon VPC: your instances run logically isolated to your AWS account

+- ClassicLink: allows you to link EC2-Classic instances to a VPC in your account
+  - Must associate with a security group
+  - Enables communication using private IPv4 addresses
+  - Removes the need to make use of public IPv4 addresses or Elastic IP addresses

+- Likely to be distractors at the exam

+## AWS VPN CloudHub

+- Provide a secure communication between sites, if you have multiple VPN connections
+- Low cost hub-and-spoke model for primary or secondary network connectivity between locations
+- It's a VPN connection so it goes over the public internet

+## Transit Gateway

+- Network toplogies can become complicated, so AWS came up with Transit gateway
+- For having transitive peering between thousands of VPC and on-premises, hub-and-spoke (star) connection
+- Regional resource, can work cross-region
+- Share cross-acount using Resource Access Manager (RAM)
+- You can peer  Transit Gateways across regions
+- Route Tables: limit which VPC can talk with other VPC
+- Works with Direct Connect Gateway, VPN conections
+- Supports IP Multicast (not supported by any other AWS service)

+### Site to Site VPN ECMP

+- ECMP = equal-cost multi path routing
+- Routing strategy to allow forward a packet over multiple best path
+- Use case: create multiple Site-to-Site VPN connections to increase the bandwidth of your connections to AWS

+### Throughput with ECMP

+- VPN to virtual private gateway
+- 1x conection --> 1x VPC
+- 1x = 1.25GBps
+- 2 tunnels limit

+- VPN to transit gateway
+- 1x = 1x x4 VPC
+- 1x = 2.5Gbps (ECMP) - 2 tunnels used
+- 2x = 5.0 Gbps (ECMP)
+- 3x = 7.5 Gbps (ECMP)
+- +$$ per GB of TGW processed data

+### Share direct connect between multiple accounts

+- [Insert diagram]